 Positive Discipline Tool Card: Curiosity Questions (Motivational)

 Positive Discipline Teacher's Tool Cards by Jane Nelsen and Kelly Gfroerer and Positive Discipline Parenting Tool Cards by Jane Nelsen and Adrian Garsia, each offer 52 Positive Discipline tools that are available to help with many teaching and parenting challenges.
-Have Faith (teacher's card) and Show Faith (parent's card) are the highlighted tools in this blog post.
+Curiosity Questions (Motivational) is the highlighted tool in this blog post.

 After trying out this tool with the children in your life, please share a story of success or struggle, you've had with it.
 Thank you!
 The more you apply the Positive Discipline teaching and parenting tools, the more they will become a part of your own lifestyle.
 Practice makes better!

 4th grader, Matt, had a reputation among the students as being difficult with adults.
 He resisted doing what they asked of him.
 One day, when a classroom aide told him he needed to stop talking with his classmate and work on his schoolwork instead, Matt replied, "You're not the boss of me."
 The aide took a deep breath and then asked Matt a curiosity question, "Who is the boss of you?"
 Matt was surprised and slowly answered, "I am."
 Then the aide said, "Then you need to manage yourself so you can be successful."
 Matt thought about that and got to work on his schoolwork.
 The aide shared with me that she considers the "Curiosity Questions" tool one of her favorites because it's been so effective in the classroom.